webdoc-labs/webdoc/packages/webdoc-cli/README.md

 }
 ```

+* `template.alias`: Dictionary of template files you want to alias.
+Depending on the template you use, you can override specific
+    template/components (like header/footer).
 * `template.applicationName`: The name of the documented software.
 This is usually used to fill the app bar and tab title.
 * `template.appBar.items`: This key-value object can be used to configure the items in the app bar.
 The key is an identifier
     and to override a built-in item, you'll need to use its specific key (if you're adding more items, the key's specific value